-Get tickets now for Beautiful – The Carol King Musical through January 28th!
+Get tickets now for Beautiful – The Carole King Musical through January 28th!

 Everyone knows the story of Scrooge from A Christmas Carol.
 But the full story of Bob Cratchit is unknown… until now.
 This production expertly integrates rock songs to tell each character’s story.
 Early on, when Cratchit is going through some hard times, he sings “Fell On Black Days” by Soundgarden.
 “Whatsoever I’ve feared has come to life.
 Whatsoever I’ve fought off became my life.”
 It fits so well that it almost feels like the song was written for the show.

 Later on, the bartender tells a story about her wife who left to go to the hollywood canyons after a fight.
 It leads perfectly into the lyrics of the next song, “A Long December” by Counting Crows.
 “And it’s one more day up in the canyons.
 And it’s one more night in Hollywood.
 If you think that I could be forgiven I wish you would.”
 It’s another fantastic fit.

 On an interesting note, in this production, instead of Tiny Tim, it is Tiny Tina.
 The Goodman Theatre also has a girl playing this role for the first time in their 40 year run of A Christmas Carol.